RShirohara/unified-webnovel/packages/pxast/README.md

 type PhrasingContent = Link | Image | PageReference | StaticPhrasingContent
 ```

+**Phrasing** content represent the text in a document, and its markup.

 ### `StaticPhrasingContent`

 ```idl
 type StaticPhrasingContent = Break | Ruby | Text
 ```

+**StaticPhrasing** content represent the text in a document, and its markup,
+that is not indended for user interaction.

 ## License